 Snakes in the wild will be subjected to a range of harmful bacteria.
 The most common outcome of this is ulcerative dermatitis, or scale rot.
 This is found in bacteria in the ground and water a snake will hide within.

 Scale rot will break open the skin of a snake.
-As explained by Veterinary Clinics of North America: Exotic Animals, this exposes the snake to a range of other health concerns.
+As explained by Veterinary Clinics of North America, this exposes the snake to a range of other health concerns.
 The snake will no longer have its skin as a protective barrier against the elements.

 Infectious stomatitis (mouth rot) is another concern, passed on through bacteria.
 If a snake has a sore mouth, it will be unable to feed.
 While snakes can go prolonged periods without eating, it will eventually need sustenance.
 Oral discomfort may also leave a snake unable to defend itself.

 Snakes can be prone to intestinal worms.
 These are found in the prey of a snake, in addition to water sources.
 A wild snake will not have access to worming treatments that you can provide in captivity.

 Snakes with intestinal worms may appear to be unaffected, but will likely move towards a snake’s lungs.
 Eventually, this will result in mortality.

 The common snake mite is known as ophionyssus natricis lives and feeds upon reptiles.
 Snakes could be exposed to mites by other snakes, alligators, turtles, and lizards.